agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 .. highlight:: python

-If explicit configuration has not been passed in, ODC attempts to find a configuration file.
+If raw configuration was not passed in, ODC attempts to find a configuration file.

-Only one configuration file is read.
+`Only one`_ configuration file is read.

-This is different to previous versions of the Open Data Cube, where multiple configuration files could be merged.

 If your previous practice was to extend a shared system configuration file with a local user configuration file, then you will now need to take a copy of the system configuration file, add your extensions to your copy, and ensure that the Open Data Cube reads from your modified file.

+.. _`Only one`: #Merging-multiple-config-files

 2a.
 In Python
 +++++++++++++